 The most popular spectator sports in London during the 1920s and 30s were greyhound racing and speedway.
 Football league games were popular with working-class men but less so than in the north of England.
-FA Cup Finals were originally held at Crystal Palace until the opening of Wembley Stadium in 1923 and attendances of up to one hundred and twenty thousand standing on terraces were recorded.
+FA Cup Finals were originally held at Crystal Palace until the opening of Wembley Stadium in 1923 and attendances of up to 120,000 standing on terraces were recorded.
 Other sports such as boxing, wrestling, cricket, horse-racing and ice-skating were also enjoyed by Londoners.

 The 1908 Olympic Games were due to be held in Rome but were instead diverted to London following the eruption of Mount Vesuvius two years earlier.
 The main venue was the White City stadium, where the games ran alongside the Franco-British Exhibition.
 It was at those games that the length of the modern marathon was fixed as the distance between Windsor Castle and Buckingham Palace in order to accommodate the royal family.
 The 1944 games were due to be held in London but delayed until four years later due to the Second World War.
 The main venue was Wembley Stadium, with swimming held at the adjacent Empire Pool.
 Other venues included the stadiums of Fulham, Tottenham and Arsenal football clubs and Harringay Arena.